How Trauma Affects The Brain and Memories

 The Brain's Response to Trauma

 When a person experiences a traumatic event, their brain undergoes significant changes to ensure survival.
 The brain is structured in layers, with the most basic survival instincts at the bottom and higher-level thinking at the top.
+Trauma can alter specific brain regions, such as the amygdala, hippocampus, and prefrontal cortex, which are involved in processing fear responses, memory, and emotion.

 During trauma, the lower, more primitive areas of the brain take control.